talkowski-lab/rCNV2/data_curation/phenotype/README.md

 # Phenotype Data Curation

 We collapsed cohorts into sets of case:control cohort pairs matched on phenotype and technical CNV properties.
+This process is described below.

 ### Phenotype abbreviations